noahpy/navtag/README.md

 The following commands are implemented in commands.sh, using `navtag`.
 The following list is a summary on the usage of every command:
 - `marks`: list all shortcuts
-- `mark <label>`: create a shortcut for current working directory with given label
+- `mark <label> [path]`: create a shortcut for given the optional path and label.
+The default path is the current working directory
 - `unmark <label>`: remove shortcut with given label
 - `cdx`: execute cd after translating every input path
 - `mvx`: execute mv after translating every input path